What is Auditory Processing in Childhood?

 Third, talk to the school about formal speech/language tests.

 - Speech / Language pathologists can test your child’s ability to discern and articulate sounds.
-Speech therapists can test for often mistaken sounds in everyday communication and academic language.
+Speech therapists can test for sounds that are often mistaken.
+These sounds occur in everyday communication and academic language.
 They can see if there are difficulties understanding spoken or written language in the classroom or other settings

 - If concerns arise, your school may have speech services to help address both the hearing and speaking of sounds

-If you have additional concerns, talk to a licensed psychologist or multi-disciplinary team about testing.
+If you have additional concerns, talk to a licensed psychologist or multi-disciplinary team.

 - Intelligence tests: An IQ test can provide information about your child’s vocabulary and comprehension